VP Student Development/Dean of Students (906) 487-7324

 On- and off-campus activities present students with multiple opportunities to exercise social skills in conjunction with educational programs, campus ministry, volunteer opportunities, leadership experiences, and entertainment.
 Most on-campus activities are free and open to Finlandia students, faculty, and staff.
 Finlandia offers ample opportunities for students to become involved through the Student Senate and various social and academic clubs and organizations.
 Students are informed of campus events and activities via e-mail, the Finlandia University website, and campus-wide message boards.

-Throughout the academic year, the Campus Enrichment calendar includes events such as concerts and lecture series, performing artists, visual arts presentations, dances, and movies.
+Throughout the academic year, the Campus Event calendar includes events such as concerts and lecture series, performing artists, visual arts presentations, dances, and movies.

 Finlandia University is affiliated with the National Collegiate Athletic Association (NCAA) Division III.
-Finlandia offers the following women’s sports: basketball, golf, hockey, soccer, softball, and volleyball.
-Finlandia offers the following men’s sports: baseball, basketball, football, golf, hockey, and soccer.
+Finlandia offers the following women’s sports: basketball, cross-country, hockey, soccer, softball, and volleyball.
+Finlandia offers the following men’s sports: baseball, basketball, cross-country, football, hockey, and soccer.
 The Finlandia Lions compete in the following conferences:

-- The American Collegiate Athletic Association (ACAA): men’s and women’s cross-country, men’s and women’s soccer, women’s volleyball, men’s and women’s basketball, and softball
+- The Coast-to-Coast Athletic Conference (C2C): men’s and women’s cross-country, men’s and women’s soccer, women’s volleyball, men’s and women’s basketball, and softball

 - The Northern Collegiate Hockey Association (NCHA): men’s and women’s hockey programs

-- Michigan Intercollegiate Athletic Association (MIAA): football, affiliate membership
+- Upper Midwest Athletic Conference (UMAC): football, affiliate membership

 The intercollegiate athletics program encourages personal growth, academic success, and the development of athletic skills.
 Finlandia University does not offer athletic scholarships.